chipsalliance/i3c-core/_sources/initialization.md.txt

 ## Primary Controller Initialization

-The following section details the initialization process on the software driver side, in compliance with the [I3C HCI Specification](introduction.md#spec-i3c-hci):
+The following section details the initialization process on the software driver side, in compliance with the {term}`I3C HCI spec`:

 * "6.1.1 Host Controller Initialization" in the PIO mode
 * "6.17.1.1 Secondary Controller Initialization"